The woman behind the crown: The Queen’s playful sense of humour and quick wit

 Matter of fact and resolute, she remarked simply: “Fine, let’s go.
 Stop mucking around,” on being told by her private secretary that she would have to start paying income tax in 1992.

-The Queen, despite her wealth, likes practical and joke presents, and once warned Charles “Dog leads cost money” after he took her dogs for a walk at Sandringham and returned without the lead.
+The Queen, despite her wealth, likes practical and joke presents, and once warned Charles that “dog leads cost money” after he took her dogs for a walk at Sandringham and returned without the lead.

 She has also not been averse to scolding younger family members.